Khaichiaro/Clinic-Booking/README.md

 _An Online Appointment Booking System for Improving Service Efficiency in Medical Clinics._

 ## 📝 Project Description

 Brief summary of the project:
 - What does it do?
+_It is a web-based application that allows patients to book, manage, and cancel appointments with doctors online.
+The system is easy to use for both patients and doctors, helping to reduce the need for traditional manual booking._
 - Why did you build it?
+  _The system was developed to solve common problems in clinics such as overlapping appointments, long waiting times, and the administrative burden on doctors.
+By adopting a digital approach, the system improves operational efficiency._
 - Who is the target audience?
+  _The primary users include small to medium-sized clinics, doctors, and patients who are looking for a convenient and organized way to manage medical appointments._

 ## 🧑‍💻 Authors